Make Your Next Trip Extraordinary

 Restaurants the locals love

-Even though it’s an Italian place along the touristy Malecon, La Dolce Vita is definitely one of the top-five restaurants in town.
+Even though it’s an Italian place along the touristy Malecon, La Dolce Vita is remains a top restaurant in town.
 It’s founded, owned, and operated by three Italians who fell in love with Vallarta more than 20 years ago.
 The line (typically full of locals) stretches out the door.
 The tagliata steak with arugula and Parmesan cheese; octopus and shrimp carpaccios; and fresh-made seafood pasta are all divine.
 Their pizzas are simple, thin-crusted, wood-fired oven delicacies.
 There’s now a second location in Nuevo Vallarta, and both have impeccable service and a varied and value-oriented wine list.

-Want to dig your feet in the sand and watch an incredible Puerto Vallarta sunset while you eat a delicious meal sound?
-If so, visit El Barracuda restaurant on Playa Camarones, in the north end of “el centro” (Vallarta’s downtown).
-Popular with locals and in-the-know travelers, this casual place has a deck above the beach, as well as tables in the sand.
-It’s great for lunch, when you can mix food and drinks with a dip in the ocean, or for dinner in a cool setting.
+Want to dig your feet in the sand, watch a magical Puerto Vallarta sunset, and dine on mouthwatering seafood?
+Visit El Barracuda on Camarones Beach, at the north end of town.
+Popular with locals and in-the-know travelers, this casual place has a deck above the beach as well as tables in the sand.
+It’s great for lunch, when you can mix food and drinks with a dip in the ocean, or for dinner in a beautiful beachfront setting.
 The menu is diverse, specializing in seafood yet also offering ribs and steak.

-Get the whole Pacific red snapper (huachinango) at Joe Jack’s Fish Shack.
+Huachinango: Order a whole Pacific red snapper at Joe Jack’s Fish Shack.
 It’s a typical dish from the region, served with all the local fixings: roasted chilies, garlic, lime, tortillas, beans, and rice.
-The mojitos and margaritas are good here too.
+The mojitos and margaritas here are good too.

 Prime picnic spot

-The Plaza de Armas, or Zocalo, of Puerto Vallarta is a shady square that’s great for picnicking.
-Pack a lunch and relax under the trees while you people-watch.
-Another great spot is along the banks of the Rio Cuale; after a short hike up the river valley, there are many places to sit and eat in the cool shade of the tropical jungle.
+Other great picnic locales include Vallarta Botanical Gardens, bursting with exotic plants; Plaza de Armas, a shady square in the heart of downtown perfect for people-watching; and along the banks of the Rio Cuale River—after a short hike up the river valley, there are many places to sit and eat in the cool shade of the tropical jungle.

 Contact Zachary